ChrisPikul510/terminality/README.md

 }
 ```

-The function for your program can then return a string, or a promuse that resolves to a string, and that will be outputted to the feed.
+The function for your program can then return a string, or a promise that resolves to a string, and that will be outputted to the feed.
-Feed output is surrounded by a `<pre>` tag, so \n and \t are respected.
+Feed output is surrounded by a `<pre>` tag, so `\n` and `\t` are respected.